rafalh/dashfaction/README.md

 About
 -----
-Dash Faction is Red Faction game modification designed to fix original game bugs, improve compatibility with modern hardware and software, extend functionality and improve graphics quality and engine performance.
+Dash Faction is a Red Faction game modification designed to fix original game bugs, improve compatibility with modern hardware and software, extend functionality and improve graphics quality and engine performance.

 Features:
-* levels auto-downloader (uses factionfiles.com just like Pure Faction)
+* level auto-downloader (uses factionfiles.com just like Pure Faction)
 * spectate mode (first person or free camera)
 * wide-screen support
 * windowed and stretched display mode
-* better graphics quality (anti-aliasing, higher textures color depth, anisotropic filtering, higher scanner view and mirrors resolution, LOD models improvements and more)
+* better graphics quality (anti-aliasing, higher texture color depth, anisotropic filtering, higher scanner view and mirror resolution, LOD model improvements and more)
 * improved security (enabled Data Execution Prevention, multiple Buffer Overflows fixes)
 * removed/raised multiple game limits
 * improved Scoreboard with Kills/Deaths column
 * information about killer's weapon in chat
 * option to disable level ambient sounds
 * ui.vpp cheats prevention
-* multiple fixes for high FPS (it is currently limited to 240), especially fix for the infamous sub exploding bug
+* multiple fixes for high FPS (it is currently limited to 240), especially a fix for the infamous submarine exploding bug
 * country-specific edition support (properly handles game directory structure for German and French edition)
 * improved game performance
-* votes support for dedicated servers
+* voting support for dedicated servers
-* hit-sounds support for dedicated servers
+* hit-sound support for dedicated servers
 * other usability and stability fixes

-See [CHANGELOG file](docs/CHANGELOG.md) for a detailed list of all features.
+See the [CHANGELOG file](docs/CHANGELOG.md) for a detailed list of all features.

 You can also check out [examples of graphical improvements compared to the base game](docs/graphics_comparison).